 Special Performance Quality Rule

 If at any time a grade of "C", (2.0 on a 4.0 scale) in graduate courses become a matter of record, a graduate student in the Department of Psychology will be placed on probation.
 An unexcused grade of "W" in a proseminar course will be considered equivalent to a grade of "C" for purposes of this policy.
-An excused "W" must be approved by the chair of the department of psychology.
+An excused "W" must be approved by the chair of the Department of Psychology.
 Students placed on this probation will forfeit any departmental graduate assistantship they may have and any approved programs of study will be subject to re-evaluation and change.
-Before registering for additional courses, a student placed on probation must, with the assistance and approval of his/her advisor, submit a plan for remediation of his/her academic problems, and have that plan approved by the Graduate Program Committee.
-The Graduate Program Committee will review and, if appropriate, modify the plan.
-Further, any enrollment in graduate courses must be approved by the Graduate Program Committee.
-The student will remain on probation until the Graduate Program Committee approves termination of probation status.
-If a student earns a second "C", the student will be dismissed from the program and the GPC will work to come up with a plan, and evaluate if it is possible for the student to return to the program at some point.
+Before registering for additional courses, a student placed on probation must, with the assistance and approval of his/her advisor, submit a plan for remediation of his/her academic problems, and have that plan approved by the graduate program committee.
+The graduate program committee will review and, if appropriate, modify the plan.
+Further, any enrollment in graduate courses must be approved by the graduate program committee.
+The student will remain on probation until the graduate program committee approves termination of probation status.
+If a student earns a second "C", the student will be dismissed from the program and the graduate program committee will work to come up with a plan, and evaluate if it is possible for the student to return to the program at some point.